wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.1.7 =
+*   The default options are now passed through a filter

 = 2.1.6 =
 *   Added a check to see if the current post_type supports comments and that